ShaunJPartridge/Data-Analytics-Portfolio/Power BI/Using BI to Optimize Last-Mile Logistics/README.md

 ## Data Analysis Process

 ### 1. Define the Problem
-Amazon has noticed that customers are experiencing a delay in receiving their packages and wants to know what's causing the dip in service.
-To get to the bottom of this, I'm going to analyze over 30,000 of their delivery records to uncover insights that can improve delivery efficiency and optimize operations.
-The analysis focuses on customer behavior, delivery performance, product trends, and traffic impacts—both overall and by area.
+Amazon has noticed a decline in delivery performance, with customers experiencing delays in receiving their packages.
+To investigate the root causes, I analyzed over 30,000 delivery records to uncover insights that can help improve efficiency and optimize operations.
+This analysis explores customer behavior, delivery performance, product trends, and traffic impacts—both overall and across different service areas.

 **Guiding Questions**: